(888) 448-0302 Talk to a recovery specialist 24/7

 Remember That “Nothing Can Come Before Your Sobriety”

 Inpatient rehab (residential treatment) facilities offer safe, structured and controlled environments for people struggling with substance abuse to learn how to live without drugs or alcohol.
 For some, the transition back home can present new and stressful scenarios that could lead to a relapse, which is normal for people in early recovery.
-Campbell said that when she’s trying to find fun and entertaining things she keeps her recovery journey in the back of her mind.
+Campbell said that when she is trying to find fun and entertaining things she keeps her recovery journey in the back of her mind.

 “Nothing can come before your sobriety,” she said.
 “Not a family member, not a friend, not a job.
 You just gotta’ be careful.”